marceloacosta/aws-super-cli/CONTRIBUTING.md

 - All pull requests
 - All contributor submissions

 Commits that don't follow these standards may be rejected or require amendments.

+### Commit History

+We maintain a clean, professional commit history.
+All future commits must follow these guidelines to ensure the repository maintains enterprise-grade standards.